marklar/fowles/README.md

     }

-`fetch_cfg.json` contains everything else.
+`fetch.json` contains everything else.
 A 'default' version can be checked into source control.

 This configuration file looks something like below.
-This one is specifically for fetching videos by videoId, so it has one setting specific to that purpose (i.e. `requests.num_ids_per_request`).
-See the `config` directory for examples of all the different types of configuration files.

     {
         "servers": {